 6. Crowd in Calcium

 Calcium helps blood vessels tighten and relax 8.
 Research has found that getting a healthy amount of calcium can directly help lower high blood pressure.
-It warns against the use of calcium supplements, instead, recommending that you get calcium naturally through your food to lower your high blood pressure.
+It warns against the use of calcium supplements, instead, recommending that you get calcium naturally through your food as part of a high blood pressure diet.
 Calcium rich foods include dark, leafy greens, dairy products, and fish.

 Tips to Get Calcium Into Your Day